mhanauer/MissingDatProject/README.md

 knitr::opts_chunk$set(echo = TRUE)
 ```
 Here we are reading in each data file naming them data1:total.
 See what happens when there is missing data.

+The following organizations had two sesstions Youth Services Association, IUSSW Alumni Conference , Janet Decker Law Class, and MCCSC had three sessions.
+There are 23 total excel documents with 5 duplicates therefore there are 18 unique sites visited with 23 total programs provided to 1063 people.
 ```{r}
 setwd("~/Box Sync/Unreviewed Excel Training Data/ Matt'sExcelTraining Data") library(XLConnect)